-Precondition or mechanism Practical application Understanding of the broader system/con- text, including struc- tural barriers. mote innovation. ( Module 1) Understanding of stakeholders, po- tential beneficiaries and/or intermediar- ies.
-With regard to a good understanding of relevant stakeholders, potential beneficiaries and/or intermediaries, good practice examples propose to: conduct a stakeholder analysis jointly with the Southern partner institution(s), potentially including knowledgeable intermediaries (e.g. extension offices), which considers users' demand for new knowledge and their capacities to use such knowledge.
+Precondition or mechanism Practical application Understanding of the broader system/con- text, including struc- tural barriers. mote innovation. ( Module 1) the initiative for the project comes from the Southern partner institution(s), or if the project is developed jointly (again, the quality of the cooperation is decisive) with the Southern promoter and potentially other (future) team members at the Southern partner institution(s). ( Module 3) the project can build on a preceding cooperation/project and takes into account les- Understanding of stakeholders, po- tential beneficiaries and/or intermediar- ies. sons learnt and (potential) hindering and success factors for uptake ( Module 8) With regard to a good understanding of relevant stakeholders, potential beneficiaries and/or intermediaries, good practice examples propose to: conduct a stakeholder analysis jointly with the Southern partner institution(s), potentially including knowledgeable intermediaries (e.g. extension offices), which considers users' demand for new knowledge and their capacities to use such knowledge.
 (Module 4) identify end-users early on (i.e. at the proposal stage) and target dissemination activities and/or products accordingly.
 (Module 4) As experience from the projects analysed highlight, the connectivity (i.e. the degree to which the generated knowledge, technologies, services, etc. correspond to the targeted actors' capacities and needs) of the knowledge, services or applications generated can be increased, when: the research addresses political priorities and the project team uses the "politicisation" of the problem to reach out to relevant stakeholders.
 (Module 1) end-users' capacity to absorb (technical) knowledge is taken into account when they are being identified (at the proposal stage).
 (Module 4)